abhisheknair10/IDD-Final-Project/README.md

 ## 4.1.
 Frontend Web Dashboard Setup

-The frontend of this application for viewing the runs on a dashboard is hosted on GitHub Pages which is a service provided by GitHub that allows users to host static websites for free.
-The frontend is built using HTML, CSS, and JavaScript.
+The frontend of this application for viewing the runs on a dashboard is hosted on Linode and is built using HTML, CSS, and JavaScript.
 The HTML and CSS files are stored in [index.html](https://github.com/abhisheknair10/IDD-Final-Project/blob/main/frontend/index.html)

 ## 4.2.
 Google Maps JavaScript API
 Displaying the workout data on a map as path on the map was possible with the help of Google's [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript).